Tech terms are everywhere, and it seems like everyone uses them nonstop. But do they actually know what they mean …? Do you…?

 If not, here are a few tech terms every modern business professional should be familiar with.
 Learn what each term means and pick up a few conversation starters in the process.

 When you store your data within a remote or offsite server, you rely on the cloud to handle business.
 This usually means you can access your data from any location or with any connected device.
-It improves your flexibility and makes your business more mobile.
+Cloud computing improves your flexibility and makes your business more mobile.

 Virtual Private Network (VPN)